marioloncarek/responsive-overlay-menu/README.md

     });
 });
 ```
-targets hamburger button and opens overlay class.
+Targets hamburger button and opens overlay class.
 That means that you can open and close overlay when clicking on hamburer menu.
 Your menu will work with just that part.

 ## Usage #2: Closing menu when clicking anywhere on overlay